lasilab/inequity-bounds/README.md

 ## Questions?

 For more details, refer to the accompanying paper: [Auditing Fairness under Unobserved Confounding](https://arxiv.org/abs/2403.14713).
-If you have questions, please feel free to reach us at yewonb@cs.cmu.edu or open an issue.
+If you have questions, please feel free to reach us at yewonb@cs.cmu.edu or to open an issue.